 As we age, it can become increasingly more difficult to drive.
 There are both mental and physical impairments that affect us.
 Unfortunately, research studies from the AARP tell us that seniors are specifically impacted by conditions including the worsening of eyesight, slower reaction times and loss of hearing.

 Physical impairments like these can reduce our ability to react timely to sudden situations.
 While all of these can certainly be the cause of a car crash, there are many other conditions and issues that can cause an accident as well.
-Too often, age is a first consideration when there is an accident when it may not be a contributing factor.
+Too often, age is the first consideration when there is an accident when it may not be a contributing factor.
 As we celebrate Older Americans Month during May, we want to share a few tips you can use to protect yourself when driving.

 1. Avoid driving at night.

 As we age, our eyesight worsens.
 This is especially true in low-light situations.
 By avoiding driving at night, seniors can increase their chances to prevent accidents.
 During the day, when visibility is high, there is a better chance that seniors will see an animal scurry across the street, realize there is a parked car on the side of the road or notice a winding road approaching.

 Did you know that the timeframe when seatbelts were standardized is a heavy influence on whether or not a driver will actually wear one?
 It is quite common for Older Americans, who are categorized as the generation as Americans over sixty years of age, to still drive without one out of habit.
 Many serious injuries can be prevented if a seatbelt is in use during a crash.

 3. Do not stop for unmarked “police” vehicles.